 What looks like a collection of stone spires is a sundial called the Millenium Monument, installed in 2000 to celebrate the new millennium in the U.S.

-From Point Udall, hike down (three-and-a-half miles round trip) to the pristine beaches of Jack and Isaac Bay Preserve, a nesting site for green and hawksbill turtles from July through August.
+From Point Udall, hike down (three-and-a-half miles round trip) to Jack and Isaac Bay Preserve, one of the best beaches in St. Croix.
+The area is also a nesting site for green and hawksbill turtles from July through August.

 The first beach, East End Bay, is a long, thin splinter of sand.
 Keep walking until you see stairs to the real jewel, Isaac Bay, a swath of soft sands, lapping surf, and few people.
 Be sure to bring ample water.